yu4u/age-gender-estimation/README.md

 # Age and Gender Estimation
-This is a Keras implementation of a CNN network for estimating age and gender from a face image.
+This is a Keras implementation of a CNN network for estimating age and gender from a face image [1, 2].
 In training, [the IMDB-WIKI dataset](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/) is used.